aboutcode-org/aboutcode/docs/source/archive/gsoc/reports/2025/scancode_toolkit_alok.rst

 I plan to continue contributing by adding `extra-phrase` support across many license rules.
 This will strengthen license detection by making it more accurate and flexible in handling variations within the rules.

+For identifying named entities in rules, I created a new repository i.e `named-entity-utils <https://github.com/alok1304/named-entity-utils>`_ which I am currently working on.
+This utility is used to add `extra-phrase` markers in rules at positions where named entities are present.

 Links
 -----